scala/scala-lang/blog/_posts/2025-03-24-evolving-scala.md

 Scala has always been a language on the leading edge, proving the viability of language features like lambdas, records, and pattern matching that were adopted 10–15 years later by Java, Python, and other mainstream languages.
 It remains to be seen which current Scala features the mainstream languages will adopt 10-15 years from now.

-# Where is Scala Going?
+# Where is Scala going?

 In this section, we will discuss some areas where the core Scala developers will focus their efforts.

-## Safety and Convenience: Pick Two
+## Safety and convenience: pick two

 Scala has always been a hybrid language.
 The fusion of object-oriented and functional styles was often talked about.